Grote or Sint-Laurenskerk (Alkmaar): Carillon

 Translation in English: (My name is Saviour.
 When I am rung I mourn over the departed.
 Through my sound I drive the wiles and pests of Satan away.
 I was given by Sir Meiard man abbot till Egmond.
 Casparus and Johannes Moer fecerunt (made me) 1525.)

 The carillon under the bourdon has 35 bells.
 The largest 16 by Melchior de Haze (1688/89) were made for this turret.
 12 smaller bells from de Waag (the weigh house) also cast by M. de Haze, and 7 modern bells by Eijsbouts.
 In 2014 the turret is undergoing restoration; the bell part is by Clock o Matic from Holsbeek Belgium.

 Current function

 The church is formally owned by the "Stichting Behoud Monumentale Kerken Alkmaar" (foundation for the preservation of heritage churches in Alkmaar), which conducts restoration activities and rents it out for weddings and concerts, but also facilitates various cultural initiatives of the city.

 The main part of the church is open to visitors at no charge.
 There is an admission charge to go into the upper levels and outer viewing areas.

-The church is currently home to the Alkmaar Altarpiece.

 A bar has been added into the southern transept.